RBEGamer/AtomicChess/src/src_buildroot/README.md

 * `Target options -> Target Architecture`, the RPI uses an ARM CPU, so the setting is set to `ARM (little endian)`
 * `Target options -> Target Architecture Variant`, defines the specific CPU Model.
 In the RPI3b+ case its an `Cortex A53`

 ### Kernel

+#### WHAT IS A KERNEL

+#### WHAT IS A DEVICE TREE

+#### KERNEL CONFIGURATION

 ![make menuconfig](./documentation_images/buildroot_kernel.png)
 ??
 WHAT IS A DEVICE TREE ??

 * `Kernel -> Device Tree Settings`, this point defines which device tree to build.
 In this case the predefined device tree `bcm-2710-rpi3b` is used.
-The DTB (DeviceTreeBinary) Files are downloaded from the RaspberryPi-Firmware GitHub-Repository automaticly form buildroot.
+The DTB `DeviceTreeBinary` Files are downloaded from the RaspberryPi-Firmware Repository automaticly form buildroot.

+Its also possible to add additional Device Tree Overlays in additon to the predefined overlay.
+This is the case if we want to add additional hardware to the target system.
+In our case, we add a an DTD Overlay to the system, to access the Touchscreen.
+The tocuhscreen controller used, is the FT 5406.
+This controller is also used in the original 7" Raspberry Pi FTF Display, so there is a DTD Overlayfile already existing for loading.
+The DTB File can be found in the RaspverryPi-Firmware Repository `rpi-firmware/overlays/rpi-ft5406-overlay.dtb`.
+We have to make shure that this file exists in the boot partition `/boot/overlays/` of the final image.
+All DTB files will be loaded at startup if nessessarry.
+Its also possible to load additional DTB files with the configuration file `/boot/config.txt` of the Raspberry-Pi firmware.

 * `Kernel -> Kernel Version`, in this case the precompiled kernel was used which are downloaded form the RaspberryPi-GitHub-Repository.

-These a re basic nedded configuration items to setup a minimum booting system.
-Also buildroot generates a cross-compiler for the host syetem.
+These are basic nedded configuration items to setup a minimum booting system.
+Also buildroot generates a cross-compiler for the host system.
 So its possible to build software for the target-system.

 The next step is the system configuration and the target packages configuration.